Telecommunications in Puerto Rico

 Telecommunications in Puerto Rico includes radio, television, fixed and mobile telephones, and the Internet.

 Broadcasting in Puerto Rico is regulated by the US Federal Communications Commission (FCC).

 History

+Telegraph service was inaugurated in 1869, responding to an 1864 order by Spanish Governor Felix Maria Mesian.
+By 1872, the entire island had telegraph service as well as international connections to the rest of the Caribbean and Europe.

 The Puerto Rico Communications Authority (La Autoridad de Comunicaciones de Puerto Rico) was created with Law No. 212, on May 12, 1942.
 Five years later, the department was located at 1314 Juan Ponce de León Avenue in Santurce.